 To the point where the last fight with Kahmunrah is not only his Greatest Crowning Moment, but it's actually much more epic than what it actually should be.
 Just watch it, and you'll know what I'm talking about.

-The first film explained that the older janitors became Badass Grandpas because of dealing with the museum exhibits.
+The first film explained that the older janitors became Badass Grandpas because of dealing with the museum exhibits (and the magic of the tablet).
 Between films Larry gained those same skills in a younger body.

-Angrish: When angry, the owner of the museum starts metaphors and can never finish him.
+Angrish: When angry, the owner of the museum starts metaphors and can never finish them.

 Artistic License - History: You know, for a film that's supposed to encourage kids to learn history, they do love re-enforcing old (untrue) stereotypes — like Napoleon's shortness.

-The flight of the Wright Flyer (flying from a dead stop, and making maneuvers that would have been impossible for the flyer).
+The flight of the Wright Flyer during the second film (flying from a dead stop, and making maneuvers that would have been impossible for the flyer).

 Likewise, even on the winter solstice (when you'd get the biggest advantage from latitude) it is impossible to take off from Washington, DC an hour before sunrise and make it to New York City in a single engine propeller plane and land in New York City before dawn.
 The plane simply isn't fast enough.